fourkitchens/emulsify/components/_patterns/00-base/layouts/grid/grid.md

 ---
 ## Grid Layout

-Grid by default just uses flexbox with the last item(s) stretched to fill.
-See the syntax below changing the amount of items per grid (e.g., `class="grid--2"`).
-Background color, height and margin added for display in Pattern Lab only.
+Flex Grid uses flexbox with the last item(s) stretched to fill.
+Pass columns, divider (and more) as grid_modifiers to create classes (see any of the YAML files for examples).
+Background color and height added for display in Pattern Lab only.